yvan-sraka/esgi-rust/src/ch0/introduction.md

 Introduction
 ============

-What's that? another Rust book?
+What's that?
+Another Rust book?
 -------------------------------

 I want to learn Rust, and what I want to do with is some system and